ramblingsofadev/docs/contributing.md

 The exception to this rule is when an interface needs to expose accessors to a property, but only because PHP interfaces do not support properties.

-We should also favor marking properties as `readonly`, even when `private`, if their values should not be set/changed outside of the construtor.
+We should also favor marking properties as `readonly`, even when `private`, if their values should not be set/changed outside of the constructor.

 <h3 id="functions-methods">Functions/Methods</h3>